 Let me illustrate this to you:

-While your major aim isn’t to have more visitors, inbound links, and indexed pages on search engines, all these are needed to achieve your goal of building a vast email list.
+While your primary goal isn’t to have more visitors, inbound links, and indexed pages on search engines, all these are needed to achieve your goal of building a vast email list.
 These advantages help you build a successful business online.

-You need more visitors on your website to build a massive email list.
+You need more visitors to your website to build a massive email list.
 Blogging gets you more visitors.
 You need more inbound links to rank on search engines.
 Blogging helps you get more inbound links.
 You also need more pages to collect more emails.
 Blogging helps you create more indexed pages.
-So you see why blogging shouldn’t be ignored in your marketing strategy.
+So you see why you shouldn’t ignore blogging in your marketing strategy.

 The good news is the only thing that blogging costs is your time.
 If you have the time to blog, then you’ll be on your way to building a massive email list that makes you a lot of money.